HazelAbraham/HazelAbraham/README.md

  * 🎓 I pursued my Bachelors in Mechanical Engineering and graduated in 2021.👀
  * 🎓Did PGP in Data Science and Engineering from Great Learning.
- * Currently working in Nalco Water, An Ecolab Company
+ * Currently working in Nalco Water, An Ecolab Company as Data Science Intern

 * 📚 Areas of Interest: Python, Data Cleaning/Cleansing, Data Visualization, Data Analysis, SQL.
  * 💞️ I’m looking to collaborate on a project based on Data Analytics.